network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Even if a single TCP connection would be able to fill the bottleneck's buffer, it may take some time for a single TCP connection to ramp up to full speed.
-One of the goals of the RPM test is to quickly load the network, take its measurements, and then finish.
+One of the goals of the Responsiveness test is to quickly load the network, take its measurements, and then finish.
 Finally, traditional loss-based TCP congestion control algorithms react aggressively to packet loss by reducing the congestion window.